zhangym127/BEVDet/README.md

 ## Bibtex

-If this work is helpful for your research, please consider citing the following BibTeX entry.
+If this work is helpful for your research, please consider citing the following BibTeX entries.

 ```
+@article{huang2023dal,
+  title={Detecting As Labeling: Rethinking LiDAR-camera Fusion in 3D Object Detection},
+  author={Huang, Junjie and Ye, Yun and Liang, Zhujin and Shan, Yi and Huang, Guan},
+  journal={arXiv preprint arXiv:2311.07152},
+  year={2023}
+}

 @article{huang2022bevpoolv2,
   title={BEVPoolv2: A Cutting-edge Implementation of BEVDet Toward Deployment},
   author={Huang, Junjie and Huang, Guan},